- About Us

 - Our Facilities

-A celebration of life for Carl Lane Major, 67, of Coos River, will be held at 3pm, Saturday, April 27, 2019 at the Harmony United Methodist Church, 123 Ocean Blvd., SE, Coos Bay, with the Reverend Don Ford, officiating.
+A celebration of life for Carl Lane Major, 67, of Coos River, will be held at 3 p.m., Saturday, April 27, at the Harmony United Methodist Church, 123 Ocean Blvd., SE, in Coos Bay, with the Rev. Don Ford, officiating.
 A potluck social will follow in the social hall at the church.
 Cremation was held at Ocean View Memory Gardens in Coos Bay and inurnment will be held at the Coos River Cemetery.

-Carl attended Eastside Elementary, was the first class of 8th graders at Millicoma Junior High, and graduated from Marshfield High School in 1969.
-During his later teenage years (and on into early marriage) he was a deckhand on various commercial fishing boats including the Columbia, Leading Lady, Pacific Hustler, Tiffany and the Renown.
-They fished out of Oregon ports such as Brookings, Newport and Warrenton, and also occasionally out of Crescent City, California.
-After he graduated from high school he sailed to Kodiak, Alaska, with his step-dad Matt “Huck” Huckler on the Leading Lady, where they were involved in a crab survey for the state.
+Carl attended Eastside Elementary, was the first class of eighth graders at Millicoma Junior High, and graduated from Marshfield High School in 1969.
+During his later teenage years (and on into early marriage) he was a deckhand on various commercial fishing boats including the F/V Columbia, F/V Leading Lady, F/V Pacific Hustler, F/V Tiffany and the F/V Renown.
+They fished out of Oregon ports such as Brookings, Newport and Warrenton, and also occasionally out of Crescent City, Calif.
+After he graduated from high school he sailed to Kodiak, Alaska, with his stepdad Matt “Huck” Huckler on the Leading Lady, where they were involved in a crab survey for the state.
 He often recalled that trip boasting of a huge Dungeness crab they had caught which measured 13-1/2 inches across the back.

-During his early years in high school, Carl met the love of his life, Vonnell (Vonnie) Smith.
-They were soon engaged and later married on November 26, 1971.
+During his early years in high school, Carl met the love of his life, Vonnell "Vonnie" Smith.
+They were soon engaged and later married Nov.
+26, 1971.
 He was logging for various gypo outfits at the time, falling back on commercial fishing and boomer trapping when logging was short, and eventually landed a job at Weyerhaeuser.
 He there learned to run yarder and eventually began working for McCarthy Brothers Logging, running yarder for nearly 30 years.

 It seemed he never knew a stranger, he would stop and tell people some joke he had heard… always getting a chuckle or “that’s a good one” from them.
 He was known everywhere he went for his constant teasing, infectious laugh and friendly hello to all.
 He was the most faithful man, adoring his wife and telling everyone so.
 He was so proud of his children, what they have grown to be, and the grandkids they gave him.
 He would often say, “Look what we did, honey!
 And we weren’t going to have any kids!”
 They would both have a laugh over that.